sgoldenlab/simba/docs/Scenario1.md

 ### Step 7: Train Machine Model
 This step is used for training new machine models for behavioral classifications.
 There are a large number of parameters, called Hyperparameters, that influence Random Forest models.
 We have currated a list of Hyperparameters and made it easy to tweak, and validate, their values.
 For a more in-depth explanation, please see [sklearn.ensemble.RandomForestClassifier documentation](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) or join the discussion on our [Gitter page](https://gitter.im/SimBA-Resource/community).
 This is a lot to look at, please read this whole section before starting anything.

 **Note**: SimBA allows you to generate predictive classifiers in two different *modes*.
 You can either (i) specify a single set of Hyperparameters, and train a single or batch train multiple different predictive classifiers using that specific set of hyperparameters, or alternatively you can (ii) specify many different Hyperparameter settings, and batch train multiple different models, each using a different set of Hyperparameters.
 The second option is relevant for the current Scenario.
 For example, here we may want to generate five different classifiers that predict the behavior BtWGaNP, evaluate each one, and proceed to the Experimental data with the classifier that that best captures behavior BtWGaNP in the pilot data.
-Thus, the first section of this part of the tutorial describes the different Hyperparameter settings, and what you can do to avoid setting them manually (*HINT*: load metadata), while the second part of the tutorial section describes how to proceed with either of the two *modes* of generating classifiers.
+Thus, the first section of this part of the tutorial describes the different Hyperparameter settings, and what you can do to avoid setting them manually (*HINT*: you canload metadata), while the second part of the tutorial section describes how to proceed with either of the two *modes* of generating classifiers.

-#### Train model
+#### Train predictive classifier(s): settings

 1. Click on `Settings` and the following window will pop up.